 Moshé Elimelech was exposed to the artistic process by observing his fathers technique as a master craftsman.
-He began his course of study at the Avni Art Institute in Israel and then went on to study at The Polytechnic Institute of Design in Tel Aviv.
+He began his course of study at the Avni Art Institute in Israel and then went on to study at The Polytechnic College of Design in Tel Aviv.
 After two and a half years in the army working as an Art Director for the Israeli army publication house, Maarachot, Elimelech went on to Paris where he assisted the internationally known artist Yaakov Agam.

 Elimelech has dedicated himself to the investigation of formal elements making use of a strong foundation in design.
 He has explored a variety of mediums including drawing, gouache, oil, and watercolor.
 Ultimately, he began making a robust statement in acrylic painting, utilizing a sculptural substrate which involves a playful, interactive engagement with his audience.